CiscoDevNet/intersight-powershell/docs/New-IntersightKubernetesNodeGroupProfile.md

 ```

 ### -Minsize
-Minimum number of nodes desired in this node group.
+Minimum number of available nodes this node group can scale down to during repair, replacement or upgrade operations.

 ```yaml
 Type: long